VirtualPlantLab/SkyDomes.jl/README.md

 ```

 If we want to compute the amount of solar radiation absorbed by this tile, we
 need to create a series of light sources.
-The function `sky` can be used for
+The function `SkyDomes` can be used for
 that purpose:

 ```julia